dribnet/purvs/README.md

 ## Creative Coding 2: Custom Pixel

-Second grid example: adjust tile spacing and add mask logic.
+Third grid example: draw owls on some of the tiles in the mask.